3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 ![eFUSE burn fail](/img/efuse_tool_fail.png)

-eFUSE tool didn't say anything useful, actually it didn't say anything at all, I've got some information dumped on serial console but still nothing useful.
+eFUSE Tool didn't say anything useful, actually, it didn't say anything at all (no logs either).
+I've got some information dumped on the serial console, but still not very helpful.

 ```
 EfuseWriteData 0 100 3100d00 0